SainsburyWellcomeCentre/aeon_docs/src/getting_started/installation.md

 :::::

 Raw Aeon data can be accessed using [`aeon_api`](#aeon_api), whereas processed data can be queried from the [Aeon DataJoint pipeline](target-aeon-dj-pipeline) using [`aeon_mecha`](#aeon_mecha).
-Examples for retrieving and visualising the data can be found in the [User Guide](target-user-guide).
+Examples for retrieving and visualising the data can be found in the [How-to Guides](target-how-to).